Lincoln is the

 union together.

-William Seward and Salmon P. Chase; and a drug store clerk who
+William Seward and Salmon P. Chase; and a drugstore clerk who

 eventually helps John Wilkes Booth carry out his assassination plot.